Hong Kong stocks rise on report of more easing in COVID curbs | Business

 - China

-Hong Kong's Hang Seng Index soared 2.8% by the end of the morning session, while the Hang Seng China Enterprises Index climbed 3.2%.
-China's blue-chip CSI 300 Index edged up 0.2%, and the Shanghai Composite Index added 0.1%.
+Meanwhile, China's blue-chip CSI 300 Index and the Shanghai Composite Index ended almost flat.
+RTHK said Hong Kong authorities will

+shorten the quarantine period for confirmed COVID-19 cases and close contacts from seven to five days.

-Other Asian equities too rose, despite growing fears of an economic slowdown and worries over the pace of the Federal Reserve's interest rate hikes.
-The relaxation of China's COVID rules, which includes allowing infected people with mild symptoms to quarantine at home and dropping testing for people travelling domestically, is the clearest sign yet Beijing is pivoting away from its zero-COVID policy to let people live with the disease.
+Other Asian equities rose as well, despite growing fears of an economic slowdown and worries over the pace of the Federal Reserve's interest rate hikes.
+The relaxation of China's COVID rules, which includes allowing infected people with mild symptoms to quarantine at home and dropping testing for people travelling domestically, is the clearest sign yet that Beijing is pivoting away from its zero-COVID policy to let people live with the disease.

-Tech giants listed in Hong Kong surged 5.5% to boost the Hang Seng benchmark, with index heavyweights Alibaba and Meituan jumping 6% each.
-Macau casino operators also led the rally, surging 9.1%, sending their quarterly gain to more than 40%.
+Tech giants listed in Hong Kong surged 6.6% to reach the highest level since September, with video platform Bilibili Inc jumping 22% and Alibaba Health Information Technology up 16%.
+Macau casino operators also led the rally, finishing up 12.2%, sending their quarterly gain to 46.5%.

+Chinese real-estate developers added nearly 3% to lead the gains in the mainland market, after China's Bank of Communications Co Ltd (BoCom) said it has signed pacts to support eight property firms, answering Beijing's call to ease a severe liquidity crunch in the sector.
+However, consumer staples and information technology firms lost 0.7% and 1.3%, respectively.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)